Alpha-VLLM/LLaMA2-Accessory/README.md

 ✨Within this toolkit, we present **SPHINX**, a versatile multimodal large language model (MLLM) that combines a diverse array of training tasks, data domains, and visual embeddings.

 ## News
+- **[2023-11-17]** We release [SPHINX-V2](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main/SPHINX), featuring the same architecture but with enhanced and broader capabilities! 🔥🔥🔥
 - **[2023.10.17]** We release the demo, code, and model of [SPHINX](https://github.com/Alpha-VLLM/LLaMA2-Accessory/tree/main/SPHINX)!🔥🔥🔥
 - **[2023.09.15]** We now support Falcon 180B!🔥🔥🔥
 - **[2023.09.14]** [WeMix-LLaMA2-70B](https://github.com/Alpha-VLLM/WeMix-LLM) shows excellent performance on the [OpenCompass](https://opencompass.org.cn/leaderboard-llm) benchmark!🔥🔥🔥